The insider advice on this page is from Wendy’s Trusted Travel Expert for Central Asia and the Silk Road: Zulya Rajabova of Silk Road Treasure Tours.

 The mud fortresses at Ayaz Kala, in the Karakalpak region, are a truly fascinating, inexpensive destination.
 Travelers can explore archaeological treasures from the fourth century B.C., ride camels, and overnight in a yurt (where they’ll be treated to a performance of traditional desert music under the stars).
 Easily accessible from Ayaz Kala is the world-class Savitsky Collection of “forbidden” Russian avant-garde art; the story connected to this museum is a terrific tale of one man’s secret mission against Soviet-style repression.

-Uzbekistan is becoming a hot destination for fashion and interior designers, drawn by the gorgeous fabrics, amazing workmanship, and traditional designs in cotton, silk, and embroidery.
-Silk Road Treasure Tours can arrange for you to meet with the top Uzbek fashion designers who have participated in international fashion weeks, plus other local textile experts and jewelry makers, who can discuss the use of traditional motifs in contemporary designs and the importance of appearance in Uzbek life.
+Uzbekistan is a hot destination for fashion and interior designers, drawn by the gorgeous fabrics, detailed workmanship, and traditional designs in cotton, silk, and embroidery.
+We can introduce you to local fashion designers, textile experts, and jewelry makers, and you can get fabulous custom-embroidered and ikat clothing made.

 In Tashkent: Alisher Navoi National Park.
 This man-made park is an oasis of green with ornamental gardens, a lake, canals, cafés, plazas, and fountains.
 Head to the fountains behind the Palace of People’s Friendship, where you’ll find the Abul Kasim Madrassah, which now houses artisans’ workshops.
 There’s a nice view of the lake and the bright blue dome of the Uzbek parliament, and on Saturdays the nearby Navruz wedding house hosts many such celebrations.